-Premier League's 10 most expensive transfers of all time
+The 10 most expensive Premier League transfers of all time

-The Premier League is the richest league in the world with some of the richest clubs in the world.
+The Premier League is the richest league in the world with some of the world's most powerful teams.

 Mammoth sponsorship and broadcast deals, and the biggest concentration of elite clubs means that money pours into the organisation and, in turn, the clubs themselves.